nancchan/saas-customer-onboarding-business-systems/business-BI/README.md

 The Power BI analysis is designed to review:

-- Total customer records
+- Customer records
 - Customer distribution by Account
+- Customer count by Account
 - Customer information by Account
-- Customer data completeness
 - Customer onboarding information
+- Interactive customer investigation

 ## Power BI Report

-The report provides a visual summary of the customer dataset.
+The report provides a visual summary of the cleaned customer dataset.

-### Key Analysis

-- Total customer count
+### Customer Distribution by Account

+A clustered column chart was created to show the distribution of customers across Accounts.

+This provides a high-level view of the customer population and Account distribution.

-- Customer count by Account
+### Customer Count by Account

-- Customer-level information
-- Data-quality information where applicable
+A table was created to show customer counts by Account and provide more detailed information behind the visual analysis.

+### Customer Data Investigation

+An interactive Account filter was used to investigate customer records associated with a specific Account.

+For example, selecting **Atlassian** filters the report to the selected Account and displays the associated customer records.

 ## Data Validation

+The Power BI report uses the cleaned customer dataset produced during the data-quality process.

+The original dataset contained **19 records**.

+During the data-quality review, **3 duplicate records** were identified and removed, resulting in **16 unique customer records**.

+A missing phone value was also identified during the data-quality review.

-Power BI results are compared with the validated customer dataset and Salesforce reporting to confirm that:
+Power BI reporting is intended to remain consistent with the cleaned customer dataset used during the Salesforce processing and validation stages.

-- Customer counts are consistent.
-- Account information is represented correctly.
-- No unexpected records are included.
-- Report results reflect the underlying customer data.

 ## Business Analysis Connection

-The Business-BI work demonstrates how validated customer data can be transformed into business information for analysis and decision-making.
+The Business-BI work demonstrates how validated customer data can be transformed into business information for analysis and investigation.

+The report supports:

+- Customer distribution analysis
+- Account-level analysis
+- Customer-level investigation
+- Interactive filtering
+- Data-quality awareness
+- Business reporting

-**Customer Data → Data Quality → CRM → Reporting → Business Analysis**
+**Customer Data → Data Quality → SQL Investigation → Data Cleaning → CRM → Business BI → Validation**

+## Evidence

+### Data Source

+`data_source.png`

+Shows the customer dataset used as the source for the Power BI report.

+### Customer Distribution by Account

+`customer_distribution_by_account.png`

+Shows the distribution of customer records across Accounts.

+### Customer Count by Account

+`customer_count_by_account.png`

+Shows customer counts by Account.

+### Customer Data Investigation

+`customer_data_investigation.png`

+Shows an interactive Account investigation using the Power BI report.

+### Business BI Dashboard

+`business_bi_dashboard.png`

+Shows the completed Business BI report layout and visual analysis.

 ## Skills Demonstrated